 Environmental and Occupational Health, created a new assessment tool, the GW Audit of Fall Risks (GAFR), to aid in the study.
-This assessment instrument is designed to collect information about the use of equipment at construction sites including guardrails, scaffolding, ladders, aerial lifts, and safety harnesses.
+This assessment instrument is designed to collect information about the use of equipment at construction sites including guardrails, scafb lding, ladders, aerial lift, and safety harnesses.
 It enables researchers to assess whether the equipment is being used in accordance with the safety guidelines established by the Occupational Safety and Health Administration (OSHA).
-2012